vuthanhphat98/Internship/resources/certification-roadmap.md

 ---

 **🎯 Remember**: Certifications are valuable, but practical experience and project portfolio are equally important.
-Use your AWS internship to build both!
+Use your FCJ internship to build both!

 ---